-Part I: Filers must report a collectible if the item is held for investment purposes and had a value that was more than \$1,000 at the end of the reporting period.
+Part I: Filers must report a collectible if (1) the item is held for investment purposes and (2) the item had a value that was more than \$1,000 at the end of the reporting period.
 Annual filers must also report a collectible item from which they received more than \$1,000 in income during the reporting period.